Biogas Production ebook horizontal banner ad.

 The ESD system also provides a smaller footprint, improved reliability, enhanced process control and reduced maintenance, all leading to reduced energy demand. via www.mcdermott.com

-Anaerobic Digestion is used to stabilize both primary and secondary sludges which settles out during aerobic wastewater treatment at Wastewater Treatment Facilities (Sewage Works).
+Anaerobic Digestion is used to stabilise both primary and secondary sludges, which settle out during aerobic wastewater treatment at Wastewater Treatment Facilities (Sewage Works).

 The main output is a useful renewable (mostly methane) gas known as biogas, or biomethane when cleaned up.
-The gas can be used to power the equipment and offices at the wastewater treatment plant., and there may be some over which can supply local homes.
+The gas can be used to power the equipment and offices at the wastewater treatment plant, and there may be some left over, which can supply local homes.

 The sludges have a solids content of between 2-6% (that's 20-60 grams of Total Solids per litre).

-About 70% of the mixed sludge is degradable and in a standard single-stage CSTR reactor up to 80% of it is digested reducing the TS by about 50%.
+About 70% of the mixed sludge is degradable, and in a standard single-stage CSTR reactor, up to 80% of it is digested, reducing the TS (Total Solids) by about 50%.

 The mixed sewage sludge is rich in carbohydrates, lipids and proteins, but it is notoriously slow to digest.